Starting Your Search

 - The cost of utilities: Although sometimes overlooked when budgeting, utilities such as electric, water, internet and gas can add a significant cost to your monthly expenses.
 In the winter and summer months specifically, the costs tend to rise due to the costs of heating and air conditioning.

 - Transportation: If you choose to live an area other than one that is within walking or biking distance to campus, transportation becomes an important factor.
 Do you have a car, and if so, where will you park it when you come to campus?
 Don't forget about adding in gas, insurance and car maintenance into your budget!
-Or, if you are planning to use public transportation, the cost of tokens or a monthly pass needs to be considered.
+If you are planning to use public transportation, the cost of tokens or a monthly pass needs to be considered.
 Information on SEPTA, Philadelphia's public transportation provider can be found here.

 - Other housing costs: Do you plan on buying new furniture for your new house, or are you hoping to get something already furnished?
-What about buying rental insurancem, which is highly recommended?

 We suggest you view, print and complete a budget worksheet.
 There is a lot to consider in terms of cost, and we don't mean this to be a deterrent!
 However, evaluating what your monthly costs may be can save you a lot of anxiety in the future!